Administration expands availability of COVID antiviral pill – KION546

 Associated Press

 WASHINGTON (AP) — President Joe Biden’s administration is taking steps to expand availability of the life-saving COVID-19 antiviral treatment Paxlovid.
 The administration is trying to reassure doctors that there is ample supply for people at high risk of severe illness or death from the coronavirus.
 Paxlovid is produced by Pfizer and was first approved in December.
 Supply of the regimen was initially very limited.
 But as COVID-19 cases across the country have fallen and manufacturing has increased, it is now far more abundant.
-The White House said Tuesday it is moving to raise awareness of the pill and taking steps to make it easier to access.
+White House COVID-19 Response Coordinator Dr. Ashish Jha says the administration wants to make the treatment available to anyone who needs it.